Nesbitt Memorial Library

 Patrons in the Texas Room work with documents and books at the elegant table built of long leaf pine by local artist Mark Potter . . .

-. . . while library staff works nearby, digitizing material for this web page.
+. . . while library staff work nearby, digitizing material for this website.

 All the while, the sky is blue, the sun is shining, and the flowers are blooming.